cypress-io/cypress-documentation/source/api/commands/intercept.md

 * can intercept all types of network requests including Fetch API, page loads, XMLHttpRequests, resource loads, etc.
 * does not require calling {% url "`cy.server()`" server %} before use - in fact, `cy.server()` does not influence `cy.intercept()` at all.
 * does not have method set to `GET` by default, but intercepts `*` methods.
-* uses plain substring match or RegExp to match URL and does not use `minimatch` or wildcards.
+* uses plain substring match, or RegExp, or {% url minimatch %} to match URL.

 # Usage